ICT2x01-P4-7/ICT2x01-P4-7-ICT2x01-p4-7/README.md

 /* Ready for review */

-Create push request on Github, assign a reviewer(Leader).
+Create push request on Github, assign a reviewer.

 The PR will be allowed to merge once it is approved.